haynesd/evade/README.md

     ├── Merged05.csv
 ├── source
     ├── __init__.py
-    ├── ACI_IoT_Dataset_2023.py
+    ├── ae.py
-    ├── CIC_IoT_Dataset_2023.py
+    ├── data_loader.py
     ├── main.py
     ├── model.py
-    ├── util.py
+    ├── utils.py
 ├── trained_models
     ├── trained_models_bundle.zip
 ```

 ## Setup Environment
-To setup your python on your workstation:
+To set up your Python on your workstation:

 ### 1. Install a python venv on the Linux distro
 #### note: if you use the latest [git](https://git-scm.com/downloads) bash, there is no need to install venv, go to step 3.